PankajJava12/node-project/README.md

-Setup
-Prerequesites:
+This node application uses node worker to consume long polling service and persist the records in MongoDB via mongoose module.

+**Prerequesites**:

-NodeJS: v14.18.1
+ - NodeJS: v14.18.1
-MongoDB: 4.2.10
+- MongoDB: 4.2.10
+- Docker for MongoDB **(Optional)**

+**Installation**

+ 1. Clone the project by `git clone https://github.com/PankajJava12/node-project.git`
+ 2. Navigate to project directory: node-project
+ 3. Fire command: `npm install`

-Alternatively for MongoDB, To run with docker container use below `docker-compose up -d`
+Alternatively for MongoDB, To run with docker container use below:

-Run
+`docker-compose up -d`

+**Run**
-run the app by `npm run dev`
+Run the app by `npm start`

-Tests
+**Tests**
 To run the unit test `npm run test`